 Anna Embree is an Associate Professor for the MFA in the Book Arts Program in the School of Library and Information Studies at The University of Alabama.
 She teaches courses and workshops in bookbinding, box making, and special topics in book preservation and book history.
 Anna has a strong interest in the physical and material aspects of book structures.
 She has collaborated with printers and papermakers on limited edition handmade books, and has exhibited widely.

 Cathy Hunt is retired from the faculty of the School of Art at the University of Houston, where she coordinated the printmaking and book arts program.
 She currently maintains studios in Houston and in Ludington, Michigan.
 She received a BS from the University of Illinois and MFA from the University of Houston.
 Her interests include the expressive possibilities at the confluence of image and language and the place of the print in contemporary artistic practice.
 She teaches classes and workshops on all aspects of printmaking as well as the book arts, with an emphasis on artists’ books.
-She has collaborated with a wide array of artists and authors on artists’ books and chapbooks; with her partner in Fiocat Press she most recently produced The Enchantress of Florence: An Excerpt, by Salman Rushdie.
+She has collaborated with a wide array of artists and authors on artist’s books and chapbooks; with her partner in Fiocat Press she most recently produced Homebody Kabul, An Excerpt, Act One, Scene 1 of the play by Tony Kushner.

-Julie Leonard maintains a studio in Iowa City and teaches bookbinding, artist books and design at The University of Iowa Center for the Book and School of Art & Art History.
-She is interested in both contemporary and historical forms of the book from the very old and very traditional and historically based applications to more experimental and artistic possibilities, and of course, the intersections to be found between the two.
+Julie Leonard maintains a studio in Iowa City and is Associate Professor of Book Art at The University of Iowa Center for the Book.
+She is interested in both contemporary and historical forms of the book from traditional and historically based applications to more experimental and artistic possibilities and the intersections to be found between the two.
 She has bound many editions in collaboration with artist printers and produces her own editioned and unique artist book works.
-Currently she is collaborating on a series of broadsides in honor of papermaker, poet, and artist Betty Oliver, and designing and contributing to binding an edition entitled Shakespeare’s Sisters designed by Sara Sauers for the Folger Library.
-Julie serves on the board of the College Book Art Association.

 Matthew Liddle is the Director of the School of Art and Design at Western Carolina University in Cullowhee and is the studio coordinator of the printmaking and book arts area.
 He received a BA from Dartmouth College (1983) and an MFA in Printmaking/Book Arts (1991) from The University of the Arts.
 In addition to teaching, he has held a variety of jobs related to art, design and printing, and has pursued an interest in book arts since the 1970s when he studied letterpress printing, calligraphy and illustration with the artist Barry Moser.
 Liddle’s work includes prints, artist’s books and book works that incorporate a variety of media and materials, and explore a range of subjects from the personal to the cosmic.